aatos-app/serverless-stripe/README.md

 In short:
 1. Install serverless-domain-manager plugin and configure it
-2. Create a stripe api key (permissions needed for managing webhooks)
+2. Create a stripe api key (permissions needed for managing webhooks and products)
 3. edit your serverless configuration
     ```
       custom: {